javiergcas/javiergcas/README.md

 ## Hi there!
 ***
 My name is Javier.
-I am an Electrical and Computer Engineer, turned Biomedical Engineer/Neuroscientist deeply interested in all things Data Science, Machine Learning and AI.
+I am an Electrical and Computer Engineer, turned Biomedical Engineer/Neuroscientist who is deeply interested in all things Data Science, Machine Learning and AI.

 - 🧠 I work with large functional MRI datasets to gain new insights about how our brians are organized, and to explore the [neurobiology of spontaneous thoughts](https://www.biorxiv.org/content/10.1101/2024.06.05.596482v1.abstract).